 - Meet the Basic Skills (CBEST) Requirement

-The Basic Skills (CBEST) Requirement is not required for admissions into the program, however, all credential candidates must fulfill CBEST before candidates can move to full-time student teaching in spring 2021.
+The Basic Skills (CBEST) Requirement is not required for admission into the program, however, all credential candidates must fulfill CBEST before candidates can move to full-time student teaching.
 Basic Skills may be met by any of the following methods:

 - The CBEST